-Chocolate syrup or anything chocolate based is most of the kids favorite.
-But the store bought contains preservatives & some horrible ingredients.
-Hence I have tried to make the chocolate syrup at home, the result is very rich, delicious, sure better than the store bought.
-It just took only 15 minutes to make at home with easily available ingredients.
+Chocolate syrup or anything chocolate-based is most of the kid’s favorite.
+But the store-bought syrup contains preservatives & some horrible ingredients.
+Hence I have tried to make the chocolate syrup at home; the result is vibrant, delicious, sure better than the store-bought.
+It just took only 15 minutes to make at home with readily available ingredients.

-- Can be a added as desserts toppings for ice creams, cakes etc
+- Can be added as desserts toppings for ice creams, cakes, etc

 - Combine 1 to 2 tsp of it with 1 cup of warm milk to prepare chocolate milk.